 - a.
-Licenses for Eucharistic Ministers/Eucharistic Visitors are issued for up to three years, beginning with the first Sunday of Advent following application.
-Licenses will specify the type of function, which the Minister will perform: - i) Eucharistic Ministers assist in administering the elements at a Celebration of the Holy Eucharist; - ii) Eucharistic Visitors take the Sacrament to members of the congregation who were unable to be present by reason of illness or infirmity following Celebrations on a Sunday or other Principal Feast. - b.
-Licenses may be renewed on the certification by the member of the clergy in charge of his/her congregation that: - i) The EM/EV has been active in the discharge of his/her duties; - The EM/EV has attended a diocesan training event, or otherwise continued his/her education for this ministry under specific supervision of the member of the clergy in charge; - iii) The parish continues to have need of his/her services. - c.
+Licenses for Eucharistic Ministers (EM)/Eucharistic Visitors (EV) are issued for up to three years. - i) Eucharistic Ministers assist in administering the elements at a Celebration of the Holy Eucharist; - ii) Eucharistic Visitors take the Sacrament to members of the congregation who were unable to be present by reason of illness or infirmity following Celebrations on a Sunday or other Principal Feast. - b.
+Licenses may be renewed on the certification by the member of the clergy in charge of his/her congregation that: - i) The EM/EV has been active in the discharge of his/her duties; - ii) The EM/EV has attended a diocesan training event, or otherwise continued his/her education for this ministry under specific supervision of the member of the clergy in charge; - iii) The parish continues to have need of his/her services. - c.
 Eucharistic Ministers may function only under the direction of the member of the clergy in charge of the congregation.
 EMs do not take the place of the ministries of priests or deacons, either in the liturgy or in pastoral visitations.
 (Rubrics, BCP, p.
 408; see also TEC Title III, Canon 4, Sec.
 6) - d.
-The number of Eucharistic Ministers/Eucharistic Visitors who may be licensed for a congregation is not fixed, and may be determined by the member of the clergy in charge thereof the number should be guided by the following considerations: - i) the number reflects the actual need of the congregation (rather than the number of persons seeking to be licensed); - ii) those licensed have frequent opportunity to exercise their ministry (rather than doing so very infrequently);

-those licensed are faithful in the exercise of their ministry (rather than being haphazard or undisciplined about it).
+The number of Eucharistic Ministers/Eucharistic Visitors who may be licensed for a congregation is not fixed, and may be determined by the member of the clergy in charge thereof the number should be guided by the following considerations: - i) the number reflects the actual need of the congregation (rather than the number of persons seeking to be licensed); - ii) those licensed have frequent opportunity to exercise their ministry (rather than doing so very infrequently); - iii) those licensed are faithful in the exercise of their ministry (rather than being haphazard or undisciplined about it).